 Yod Pointing to the Sun: Solar Apex Meaning

 When the Sun is the apex of a Yod, the pattern's recalibrating pressure concentrates on identity and life direction.
-Both base planets quincunx the Sun, so the native keeps getting pulled away from whatever self-image they had settled into.
-The life tends to bend around course-corrections the native did not choose.
+Both base planets quincunx the Sun, so the person may keep revising whatever self-image had settled.
+Life-direction course corrections are possible themes, not guaranteed events.

 Key Details